mozilla/releases_insights/README.md

 ```

-You can also run all hte tests we run in CI  with the `run -tests` command.
+You can also run locally all the tests we run in CI with the `run -tests` command.

 If you want to contribute a patch to an existing class, please make sure that unit tests pass.
 If there is no unit test yet for the method you are modifying, please add one thanks.